jiapivialiu/statflix-n-chill/README.md

 4. 🎨 Add icons from SimpleIcons or shields from [Shields.io](https://shields.io).

-### 🎮 10.
-Play With an AI Model on HuggingFace — No Code Needed
+### Idea 10: 🎮 Play With an AI Model on HuggingFace — No Code Needed

 **What**: Try a model like text classification or voice cloning.